kbastani/event-sourcing-microservices-example/README.md

  - http://localhost:8761

-You should see that each of the microservices have registered with Eureka.
-You won't be able to directly navigate to the URIs contained in the service registry.
+You should see that each of the microservices has registered with Eureka.
+You won't be able to navigate to the URIs contained in the service registry directly.
 That's because each URI is a part of a network overlay that is being used by the Kubernetes cluster.
 We can think of these IPs as private, which are not directly mapped to a gateway.
-Thankfully, we have a Spring Cloud Zuul gateway that is accessible and mapped to your `localhost:9000` (*this assumes you've deployed to a local Kubernetes cluster*).
+Thankfully, we have a Spring Cloud Zuul gateway that is accessible and assigned to your `localhost:9000` (this assumes you've deployed to a local Kubernetes cluster).

 #### API Gateway